reacfen/uninttp/README.md

     ```
 3)  This is more or less an extension to restriction (2).

-    Accessing members through lvalue references of class types with `uni_auto` is a little tricky as the dot operator does not work as expected.
+    Accessing members through lvalue references of class types with `uni_auto` is a little tricky as the dot operator doesn't work as expected.
 Instead, one would have to first use `uni_auto_v` to extract the underlying lvalue reference manually and then proceed to access the members of the class as usual: [<kbd>Demo</kbd>](https://godbolt.org/z/TbfvasnEE)
     ```cpp
     #include <uninttp/uni_auto.hpp>
     #include <iostream>